 - Two-factor authentication affects the user experience.
 OTP's expire quickly and aren’t always received on mobile devices in near real time.

-What Is The Difference Between Two Factor Authentication & MultiFactor Authentication?
+What Is The Difference Between 2FA & MultiFactor Authentication (MFA)?

-Watch the short video below to learn more about the differences between two-factor authentication and multifactor authentication.
+Watch the short video below to learn more about the differences between 2FA and MFA also known as multi-step verification.

 Stay Up To Date!